arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

   - section_layout: 1col-narrow
     images:
-      - caption: 'Before: Autodesk CFD had inhereted a pretty standard Windows UI (for the time) consisting of application-level menus and 24px docking toolbars.
+      - caption: 'Before: Autodesk CFD had inherited a pretty standard Windows UI (for the time) consisting of application-level menus and 24px docking toolbars.
 As the software had grown, the toolbars had become a mix of file operations, view controls, selection methods, commands, and mode toggles.
-There were two primary modes that were not strongly differentiated, and a few secondary.
+There were two primary modes that were not strongly differentiated and a few secondary.
 The left-docked "Design Study Bar" worked quite well with a top-down approach but felt discontinuous from the other UI.
 The "in canvas" controls felt like they had been layered in as an afterthought.'
         description: 'Classic CFdesign layout before redesign'
         url: '/projects/autodesk-cfd/cfd-classic-menu-ui.png'
         width: